 c.
-Solve the original partial differential equation with its boundary and initial conditions.
-Write clearly your integral for finding the Fourier coefficients.
+Solve the partial differential equation with its boundary and initial conditions.
+Write clearly your integral for finding the Fourier coefficients, including the integral values for any integral not having the arbitrary function f(x).

 6. a.
-Consider the $4^{th}$ order linear operator:
+Consider the 4^{th} order linear operator: